St Petersburg, Long Weekend

 Full day sightseeing / 8 hours with guide & car

-After a short walk through the gardens you'll enter the Catherine palace - the summer residence of the Tsars.
+After a short walk through the Catherine gardens you will enter the Catherine palace – the summer residence of the Tsars.
 The grandiose Catherine palace is the last great Baroque Palace in Europe (1756) with a famous undulating façade, dazzling Ballroom, Rococo interiors, and the legendary Amber Room.

 Optional: Lunch in “Admiralty” restaurant, a traditional Russian restaurant that features excellent Russian food and drinks including vodka and wine – 32 USD / 28 EUR per person

-In the afternoon, you'll drive (40 min) to Peterhof* - 'Russian Versailles', the most impressive and ornate country residence of the Romanovs built by Peter the Great in 1706-1723 on the coast of the Gulf of Finland.
-Peterhof is world famous for its palaces, gardens and the largest functioning 18th century fountain complex with 150 gilded fountains run by gravity.
-You'll walk through the delightful formal gardens, past cascades and fountains, and visit the original home for Peter I, the Monplaisir Palace - a charming baroque mansion on the shore of the Gulf of Finland that demonstrates the Tsar's exquisite and restrained taste.
+In the afternoon, you will drive (40 min) to Peterhof* – ‘Russian Versailles’, the most impressive and ornate country residence of the Romanovs built by Peter the Great in 1706-1723 on the coast of the Gulf of Finland.
+Peterhof is world famous for its palaces, gardens and 150 gilded fountains run by gravity.
+You’ll visit the original home for Peter I, the Monplaisir Palace – a charming baroque mansion on the shore of the Gulf of Finland that demonstrates the Tsar’s exquisite and restrained taste.

 Day 4 – Monday Yusupov Palace & departure

 4 hours sightseeing with guide & car.
 Transfer to the airport